wisdal/Image-classification-transfer-learning/README.md

 ## A Custom Image Classifier using Transfer Learning on Google Inception V3

-When we think of multi-class image classification, we usually consider building a deep learning model from scracth to fit the application we want to perform.
+When we think of multi-class image classification, we usually consider building our model from scracth for best fit, we say.
 This is one option.
 But building a deep learning model can take weeks, depending on your training dataset and the configuration of your network (your deep learning network).

 But did you know there already exists some models which perform pretty well in classifying images from various categories?
 Then you may have already heard of [ImageNet](http://www.image-net.org/), and its Large Visual Recognition Challenge.
 This is a standard task in computer vision, where models try to classify entire images into 1000 classes, like "Zebra", "Dalmatian", and "Dishwasher".
 [Inception V3](https://research.googleblog.com/2016/03/train-your-own-image-classifier-with.html) is such a model.
 Released in 2015, it is a research product of Google Brain Team.

 Can we take advantage of this existing model for a distinct image classification task ?
 Well, the concept has a name: [Transfer learning](https://en.wikipedia.org/wiki/Transfer_learning).
-It may be not as efficient as a full training from scratch, but is surprisingly effective for many applications.
+It may not be as efficient as a full training from scratch, but is surprisingly effective for many applications.
 It allows model creation with significantly reduced training data and time by modifying existing rich deep learning models.

 ## What ?